DAIKICHI-PSC/AdWorks/README.md

 The Qt Company
 https://www.qt.io/ja-jp/

-Developer great anomaly detection program, cflow-ad
+Developer of the great anomaly detection program, cflow-ad
 Denis Gudovskiy and the community
 https://github.com/gudovskiy